doltonsedward/Rentake/README.md

 Bug / not normal system
 - Setting cannot be used normally
-- tb_payment cannot be user normally
+- tb_payment cannot be used normally

-date now: Oct 11 2021
+date now: Oct 13 2021